Migrating apps to AppsFlyer

 On the other hand, your app may have veteran users, that are still active.
 By migrating only users that recently installed, you may be charged for "acquiring" existing users, when they engage with ads for your app, shortly before the migration.

-We recommend migrating users, that are active during the last re-attribution window period.
-For example, if your app has a 90 day re-attribution window, you should migrate the users, that had at least one session in the last 90 days.
+We recommend migrating users, active during the current re-attribution window period.
+For example, if your app has a 90-day re-attribution window, migrate the users, that had at least one session during the previous 90 days.

-To perform Device migration you need to send your AppsFlyer CSM a CSV file, which contains user device IDs and additional data.
+Send your AppsFlyer CSM a CSV file, as detailed in this section.
 The CSV file can contain user devices from multiple apps.
 Each row contains a single device ID per app.